KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The machine readable zone of a Size TD1 document consists of three lines of 30 characters.
 The value passed to the Validate method should contain all lines of data concatenated together.
-You can specify how the lines are separated in the concatenated value by setting the LineSeparator property of the algorithm class.
-The three values are None (no line separator is used and the 31st character of the value is the first character of the second line), Crlf (the Windows line separator, i.e. a carriage return character followed by a line feed character - '\r\n') and Lf (the Unix line separator, i.e a line feed character - '\n').The default LineSeparator is None.
+You may optionally use line separator characters in the concatenated value, either the Windows line separator (a carriage return character followed by a line feed character - '\r\n') or the Unix line separator (a line feed character - '\n').
+The ICAO 9303 Document Size TD1 algorithm will determine the line separator used from the length the value passed to the Validate method - 90 characters for no line separators, 94 characters for Windows line separators and 92 characters for Unix line separators.
+If the length of the value does not match one of these lengths then the Validate method will return `false`.

 The ICAO 9303 Document Size TD1 Algorithm will validate the check digits of the three fields (document number, date of birth and date of expiry) as well as the